BennoCrafter/DataWorker/README.md

 |     Create and manage your libraries     |     Edit and organize records    |

 ## Features

+Bento made it easy to create small, flexible databases without a complicated setup.
+DataWorker follows the same idea:

 * Create a **library** for anything you want to organize
 * Add your own fields